 If the travel agent was acting for another party, such as an airline or tour operator, follow its complaints procedure.
 It should be explained in the paperwork you were given when you booked the holiday or on the agents website.

 You can use our tool to start your letter of complaint.

 If you booked a holiday and it didn’t go how you planned, we can help you make a claim.Complain about a holiday

-Getting compensation from a tour operator can be difficult, and you usually have to be quite tenacious.
+Getting compensation from a tour operator can sometimes be difficult, and you usually have to be persistent.

-If you think you have a good claim be persistent, and carry on complaining using the company’s formal complaints procedure.
+If you think you have a strong grounds for making a claim, keep complaining using the company’s formal complaints procedure.

 If this doesn’t work, you could consider taking the tour operator to the small claims court.